lenmetson/speech-time/data_pres/plan.md

 ## Section 3: Where we're going with the data

 * Data analysis
-  * What MP descriptives we'll extract
-    * Ages of MPs
-    * Political parties of MPs
-  * What speech descriptives we'll extract
-    * Speech time of women/men
   * What tools we're using
     * R
       * Downloading the raw data